Photography in Colombia: The Photographic Club of Medellin

 The CFM functioned as a meeting of partners and friends, amateurs or professionals of photography, with statutes and organization dating back 15 years; and in which it is defined as a non-profit entity and with a common interest in photography, its dissemination and promotion.
 Thus the club was a permanent school of concerns, experiences and exchange of ideas, always around photography; criticism or analysis of photography was the normal atmosphere of the club, based on the canons of aesthetics and emphasis on basic concepts of composition, lighting, and the message or content of photography, with the particular point of view of the photographer and the technique used.
 A detailed description of the ideas or concepts that were systematically handled in meetings, different competitions and exhibitions, seminars, courses and conferences is impossible and extensive.

 The CFM permanently counted on the presence in all activities of Gonzalo Restrepo Alvarez, Juan Guillermo Londono, Octavio Leon Mesa, Maria Victoria Duperly, Jorge Cadavid Lopez, Alicia Restrepo de Londono, Marta Olga Restrepo Uribe, Juan Fernando Mesa Villa, Leon Duque Giraldo, Fabio Bernal Bernal, Gustavo Adolfo Restrepo Restrepo, Jorge Lopez, Paul Tieck, Maria Isabel Fernandez.
 As for the founding members, Joaquin Jaramillo Sierra, Pablo Guerrero Hurtado, Horacio Alvarez, Jaime Escobar Restrepo and Jose Tejada Saenz; in the period indicated, they participated more sporadically, but sharing important social or technical experiences; in the conferences, courses and meetings, it is necessary to mention the presence of photographers such as: Luis F. Calderon, Alberto Aguirre, Jairo Betancur, Emilio Serrano, among others..

-In 2015, the Club celebrates its 60th anniversary, during which it has achieved important achievements in all decades and periods, following the evolution of art and photographic activity in the world.
-No era has been the best; each one has been a response to the desire of its participants and members, without exception, to keep photographic activity alive in the city of Medellín and beyond.
+In 2015, the club celebrated its 60th year of activity since its creation, during which it has had to adapt to the evolution of art and photographic activity in the world.
+The stated goal of the organization has remained, since its creation, for it to be a response to the desire of its participants and members, and without exception, to keep photographic activity alive in and around the city of Medellín.

 During the COVID-19 pandemic, in 2020 and 2021, the traditional Tuesday meetings continued virtually.
 This allowed to expand membership to people living outside of Medellín and its Metropolitan Area.
 There are currently members residing in Rionegro, Jericó, Cali, Panama, and the United States.

 At the end of 2021, the Medellín Chamber of Commerce at its headquarters in El Poblado, reopens the doors of its modern spaces where weekly meetings continue on Tuesdays, which are now also broadcast virtually.

 In 2022, the club will celebrate its 67th anniversary by holding a collective exhibition, the largest exhibition of club members to date with 40 exhibition participants and 46 photographs.

 Currently the Club's Board of Directors is made up of: President Santiago Pareja Echeverri, Vice President Juan Chilamack, Treasurer Yuliana Sepúlveda, Secretary Luz Stella Gerlein and members William Arango, Juan Fernando Mesa, Guillermo Gómez, Carlos López and Johnson Garzón.